-Zuli — formerly known as Brightblu — was an early stage startup in San Francisco.
-Their focus is to create a mobile solution to home automation by making it accessible to any smartphone user.
-Their product is a Smartplug that allows smartphone owners to control standard outlets through Bluetooth, enabling users to turn anything on and off from the touch of a screen.
-EchoUser was challenged with designing Zuli's iOS app.
-We designed the app end-to-end, from user research to wireframes and testing, on to high fidelity mockups and prototypes.
+Zuli, formerly known as Brightblu, is a San Francisco-based startup that aims to make home automation accessible to any smartphone user through their Smartplug.
+The Smartplug allows smartphone owners to control standard outlets through Bluetooth, enabling users to turn anything on and off from the touch of a screen.
+EchoUser was tasked with designing Zuli's iOS app, end-to-end, from user research to wireframes and testing, on to high fidelity mockups and prototypes.

-Through customer research and interviews, we discovered what users wanted in the app: control of lights and electronics on a room-by-room basis as well as a way to monitor energy usage.
-We identified key features, both from these interviews as well as an exercise with the client.
-In this unique case, the hardware informed some of the product's more unique features, like dimming and turning on or off based on proximity.
-We collaborated with Zuli's engineers, and worked to match technological capabilities with the needs of customers.
+To understand user needs, we conducted customer research and interviews to discover what users wanted in the app.
+From these interviews, we identified key features such as control of lights and electronics on a room-by-room basis and a way to monitor energy usage.
+In this unique case, the hardware informed some of the product's more unique features, such as dimming and turning on or off based on proximity.
+We collaborated with Zuli's engineers to match technological capabilities with the needs of customers.

 Using the results of the research phase, we devised an information architecture that mapped the application to a user's understanding of the system.
-Sections included Setup, Energy Usage Tracking, Profiles, Home Screen, Device Settings, and Space Settings.
-Working with our developer counterparts at Zuli, we were able to bring a fully functioning app to life that encompassed the complexity of users' needs while maintaining a simple interface and user flow.
+We divided the app into sections such as Setup, Energy Usage Tracking, Profiles, Home Screen, Device Settings, and Space Settings.
+Working with Zuli's developers, we were able to bring a fully functioning app to life that encompassed the complexity of users' needs while maintaining a simple interface and user flow.

-After several iterations, we finalized the designs for the Zuli app, a new multi-faceted product that would control the smartplugs, monitor energy, and allow a user to "set-it-and-forget-it.”
-One way that we provided Zuli with a different and fun user experience was by providing unique gestures.
-For example: From the home screen, a user can press and hold to open the dimmer (if applicable).
-The user can adjust the dimmer with a drag up/down motion, and quick swipe to the left to confirm.
+After several iterations, we finalized the designs for the Zuli app, a new multi-faceted product that would control the Smartplugs, monitor energy, and allow users to "set-it-and-forget-it."
+To provide a different and fun user experience, we added unique gestures such as a long press on the home screen to open the dimmer (if applicable) and a swipe to the left to confirm.